timsbiomed/tccm-model/docs/core/entrydescription/index.md

 ### Classes

- * [NameAndMeaningReference](NameAndMeaningReference.md) - A NameAndMeaningReference consists of a local identifier that references a unique meaning within the context of a given domain in a TCCM service instance and a globally unique URI that identifies the intended meaning of the identifier.
+ * [NameAndMeaningReference](NameAndMeaningReference.md) - A NameAndMeaningReference consists of a local identifier that references a unique meaning within the context of
     * [AssociationReference](AssociationReference.md) - A name or identifier that uniquely names an association instance in a code system.
     * [BindingQualifierReference](BindingQualifierReference.md) - A reference to an entity that describes the role that a given value set binding plays for a concept domain.
-T ypical values represent “overall,” “minimum” or “maximum,” the significance of which can be found in H L7 Version 3 documentation.
+T
     * [CaseSignificanceReference](CaseSignificanceReference.md) - A reference to an entity that describes significance of the case in term or designation.
-    * [CodeSystemCategoryReference](CodeSystemCategoryReference.md) - A reference to information about a paradigm model used to create an ontology (a.k.a. knowledge representation paradigm).
+    * [CodeSystemCategoryReference](CodeSystemCategoryReference.md) - A reference to information about a paradigm model used to create an ontology (a.k.a. knowledge
     * [CodeSystemReference](CodeSystemReference.md) - A reference to a code system or ontology.
     * [CodeSystemVersionReference](CodeSystemVersionReference.md) - A reference to a specific version of code system and, if known, the code system which it is a version of.
     * [ConceptDomainReference](ConceptDomainReference.md) - A reference to a concept domain.